Asymptotic Syzygies of Weighted Projective Spaces: Challenges for Other Weighted Projective Spaces

-To conclude, we will further motivate the choice to narrow our scope to the setting of $\mathbb{P}(1^n,2)$ by highlighting some of the challenges that arise when applying these methods to other weighted projective spaces.
+To conclude, we will highlight some additional challenges that arise when considering other weighted projective spaces.

-In Section \ref{section:regularity}, we showed that computing the number of rows for the Betti table gets increasingly complicated as the degrees of the variables become larger (and that each setting splinters into cases, depending on the relationship between $d$ and each of the variables).
+In Section \ref{section:regularity}, we showed that computing the number of rows in the Betti table gets increasingly more complicated as the degrees of the variables become larger (and that each setting splinters into cases, depending on the relationship between $d$ and each of the variables).
 Example \ref{ex:P(1,1,3)Reg} highlights this complication by exploring Veronese embeddings of $\mathbb{P}(1,1,3)$.

 For this section, we will focus on a different challenge that arises when studying the asymptotic syzygies of other weighted projective spaces.
-One of the key features of $\mathbb{P}(1^n,2)$ is that we can perform an Artinian reduction yield a finite module that is generated by elements of degree 1.
-However, it's possible to be left with a finite module that has generators with degree $\neq 1$ after the Artinian reduction.
+One key feature of $\mathbb{P}(1^n,2)$ is that we can perform an Artinian reduction that yields a finite module generated by elements of degree 1.
+However, it's possible to be left with a finite module that has $k$-algebra generators with degree $\neq 1$ after the Artinian reduction.
 These generators of higher degree make both selecting the correct monomials and determining their syzygies much more nuanced.
 We explore this through the following example.